diy365-mgos/bvar/README.md

 **Remarks**

-The returned value depends on the input *bvariant* data-type.
+The returned value depends on the input *bVariant* data-type.
 Please refer to details below.
 |Function / Input|INTEGER|BOOL|DECIMAL|STRING|Any other|
 |--|--|--|--|--|--|
 |mgos_bvar_get_integer|Returns the integer value|Returns `0` if input value is `false`|Returns the integer part of the decimal|Returns `0`|Returns `0`|